larsrh/libisabelle/README.md

 Using an existing Isabelle installation, `libisabelle` should work on all platforms supported by Isabelle (Mac OS X, Linux, Windows).
 Bootstrapping an Isabelle installation from within `libisabelle` should work on both Windows and Linux.
-However, only Linux is tested regularly via continuous integration builds.
+However, only Linux and Windows (partially) are tested regularly via continuous integration builds.

+### Note on Windows support

+AppVeyor builds `libisabelle` on Windows, but only bootstraps an Isabelle installation.
+It does not run the integration tests now.

 ## Running the tests